Any-resolution Training for High-resolution Image Synthesis: Methods

 \myparagraph{Continuous-resolution generator.} We treat each image as a continuous function defined on a bounded normalized coordinate domain \ContinuousDomain.
 The generator \Generator always generates patches at a fixed pixel resolution $\PatchResolution\times\PatchResolution$, but each patch implicitly corresponds to a square sub-region, centered at $\PatchLocation\in[0,1]^2$, of the larger image.
 Denoting the resolution of the larger image as $\FullImageResolution\times\FullImageResolution $, we have that the patch size is $\PatchResolution/\FullImageResolution$ in normalized coordinates (see Figure~\ref{fig:schematic}, left).
 During training, we sample patches from images at multiple scales \FullImageResolution, either from the generator or from the multi-resolution dataset, before passing them to the fixed-resolution discriminator \Discriminator.
 Formally, our generator takes three inputs: a regular grid of normalized continuous pixel coordinates $\Coordinates\in\mathds{R}^{\PatchResolution\times \PatchResolution\times 2}$, the resolution $\FullImageResolution \in \mathds{N}$ of the (implicit) larger image the patch is extracted from, and \LatentCode, the latent code representing this larger image.
 It synthesizes the patch's pixel values at the sampled coordinates as:

 where \Fourier is a Fourier embedding of the continuous coordinates~\cite{karras2021alias}, and \AuxNetwork is an auxiliary function that maps the latent code and sampling resolution into a set of modulation parameters for the StyleGAN3 generator (see \S~\ref{sec:details} for details).
 Our method therefore modifies two components from StyleGAN3.
-First, we replace the fixed coordinate grid with \emph{patch-dependent} coordinates to train on variable-resolution images.
+First, we replace the fixed coordinate grid with \emph{patch-dependent} coordinates to train on variable-resolution images; these coordinates are adjusted to account for upsampling in StyleGAN3.
 Second, we append an auxiliary branch \AuxNetwork to inject scale information throughout the generator.

 At test time, we can generate images at arbitrarily high resolutions by sampling the full continuous domain \ContinuousDomain at the desired sampling rate.
 Theoretically, the maximum resolution is infinite, but in practice the amount of detail that the model can generate is determined by generator resolution \PatchResolution and the resolutions of the training images.